Need to brush up on your Irish slang? Here the top 80 most used Irish slang phrases.

 Example: Do you want to bunk off tomorrow?

-Meaning: Someone who takes a risk
+Meaning: a lighthearted Irish insult for someone who takes a risk

 Example: He is a real chancer